We do a US Registration Market Analysis every 6 months:

 - When Software Dies

 - Why Software Dies

 We will do an update to our old race registration company valuation blog we did a couple of years ago, as it is likely the value has likely fallen below 2X Gross Profit.
 This means continuing tightness on funding sources, and companies that need additional rounds of funding may find it increasingly difficult to close.

 It is tough to estimate market share since there is no one place that has ALL races, races are open for only part of a year, and different vendors have different search tools for finding races, so we took several approaches to looking at things.

 What has become apparent given the numbers gathered below is that RunSignUp has become the largest vendor in the US market as measured by number of races and probably registrations.
-Active may still be larger in terms of revenue as they have several large customers like Ironman, Disney and Rock and Roll who have high entry fees.
-They also have higher registration fees than RunSignUp and gain revenue from their Active Advantage Program as well as selling marketing services and participant information and access via ads and mailings.
+We believe Active may still be larger in terms of revenue as they have several large customers like Ironman, Disney and Rock and Roll who have high entry fees.
+Active doesn’t advertise their registration fee’s but we believe their standard rates are higher than RunSignUp and we believe they gain revenue from other avenues such as the provision of marketing services, online adverts and e-marketing services.

 RunningintheUSA Market Share